bioFAM/prismo/docs/modeldescription.md

 - Bernoulli: The Bernoulli distribution modeling binary data.
 This should be suitable for metylation or ATAC data.

-If no likelihood is specified by the user, PRISMO tries to automatically determine a suitable likelihood based on the data using a simple heuristic:
+If no likelihood is specified by the user, MOFA-FLEX tries to automatically determine a suitable likelihood based on the data using a simple heuristic:
 If all values in a view are 0 or 1, the Bernoulli likelihood is chosen.
 Otherwise, if all values are integers, the Gamma-Poisson likelihood is selected.
 The Normal likelihood is used in all other cases.